We're an affiliate

 We hope you love the products we recommend!
 Just so you know, we may collect a share of sales or other compensation from the links on this page at no additional cost to you.
 Thank you if you use our links, we really appreciate it!

-Have you ever gone for an evening stroll with Fido and wondered ‘why is my dog walking sideways?’.
+Have you ever gone for an evening stroll with Fido and saw him walking sideways?
 Sidewinding, as it is commonly called, occurs when dogs appear to walk sideways in a ‘c’ shape.

-As a caring pet parent, you may be concerned by your dog’s strange walking pattern especially when it is all of a sudden.
+As a caring pet parent, you may be concerned by your dog’s strange walking behavior especially when it is all of a sudden.

 Crab walking in dogs can be attributed to several reasons, and for the most part, the condition is temporary unless for severe injuries or illnesses.